 Students studying for the Level 5 Diploma in Health and Social Care will be expected to develop the following skills during the programme of study:

-- The ability to read and use appropriate literature with a full and critical understanding of the ability to think independently and solve problems
+- The ability to develop a critical understanding to think independently and solve problems in care settings.

 - Applying subject knowledge and understanding to address familiar and unfamiliar problems